-In relation to a building wall panel, a precast panel is a concrete slab which is cast in a factory or casting facility, transported to site and then placed into its final position by crane.
+Precast concrete panel construction is a concrete slab, which is cast in a factory or casting facility, transported to site, and then placed into its final position by crane.

 Precast can also refer to other precast or made concrete elements, such as; sock wells, retaining panels or other concrete goods which may be used on a construction project.